riak/riak.github.io/docs/setup/installing/rhel-centos.md

 ---
 title: "RHEL and CentOS"
 id: installing_rhel_centos
+slug: rhel-centos
+sidebar_position: 4
 ---

-[install source index]: /riak/kv/2.2.3/setup/installing/source
+[install source index]: /docs/setup/installing/source
-[install source erlang]: /riak/kv/2.2.3/setup/installing/source/erlang
+[install source erlang]: /docs/setup/installing/source/erlang
-[install verify]: /riak/kv/2.2.3/setup/installing/verify
+[install verify]: /docs/setup/installing/verify

 Riak KV can be installed on CentOS- or Red-Hat-based systems using a binary package or by [compiling Riak from source code][install source index].
 The following steps have been tested to work with Riak on